 - Transparency: Due to its instantaneous nature, customers have the ability to write complaints or give praise at anytime.
 Having a public complaint can give you the opportunity to rectify the problem and it actually tends to have a positive effect when handled effectively

-Like anything, setting goals and success is irrelevant without being able to measure it.
+Like anything, setting goals and aiming for success is irrelevant unless you are able to measure it.
 Social media success is not something that happens overnight.
 It can take a long time to build an active following of people who are interested and engaged in what you’re showcasing.
 No matter what it is you are trying to gain from social media, setting measureable, realistic and relevant goals is so important.

 It depends on what you want to achieve but some examples of goals for social media include